htogta/ok/README.md

 This repository contains the specification and reference implementation for the `ok` (virtual) computer.

+The primary reference implementation is written in the D programming language, using D's `-betterC` flag in order to allow for low-level memory management.
+This implementation is stored in the `d` directory.

 ## Features

 `ok` is a simple stack-based virtual machine designed with the following goals